Void-Crew-Modding-Team/View-Player-Perks/README.md

 # ViewPlayerPerks

-Version 1.0.0
+Version 1.0.1
 For Game Version 0.27.0
 Developed by Mest
-Requires VoidManager 1.1.8
+Requires VoidManager 1.1.9

 ---------------------

 ### 💡 Function(s)

--
+- Allows players to see other players perk trees.
+Client Side.

 ### 🎮 Client Usage